 These nonvenomous constrictors are excellent pest control, preying on mice and other small rodents.
 While they are called black rat snakes, they can be other colors, most notably yellow.
 Rowan Wild is currently home to black rat snake Luna, as well as yellow rat snakes Nova and Ravioli.

 This nonvenomous constrictor gets its name from the scale pattern on their belly which mimics the pattern of Maize or Flint Corn.
 They also have a tendency to visit corn fields and corn cribs for an easy meal of mice.
-Rowan Wild is currently home to three corn snakes: Kernel, Abbott, and Onyx.
+Rowan Wild is currently home to two corn snakes: Kernel and Onyx.

 A domesticated member of the horse family, donkeys have been used as work animals for over 5000 years.
 Rowan Wild is currently home to one donkey named Sam.

 Goats were one of the first animals to be domesticated, with evidence of domestication happening between 9,000-10,000 years ago.
 Today there are over 300 distinct breeds of goats in the world.
 Rowan Wild is currently home to three goats: Kendra, Mo, and Baylynn.

 Many varieties of domestic sheep are bred specifically for their wool.
 In many of these breeds a single individual can produce between two and thirty pounds of wool a year, with each pound of wool being able to produce up to 10 miles of yarn!
 Rowan Wild is currently home to two sheep: Ramses and Tarzan.

 Eastern Box Turtle

 Eastern box turtles have a high domed carapace (top of the shell) and a hinged plastron (bottom of the shell), which allows them to retreat into their shell and close it almost completely.
 Rowan Wild is currently home to three box turtles: Bonnie, Clyde, and Nacho.